 Monique J. Leys, M.D. is a professor and full-time clinical faculty member of the WVU Eye Institute's Retina Service.
 Her subspecialty is medical retina including inherited retinal disease, diabetic retinopathy, and age-related macular degeneration.
-Dr. Leys is boardcertified in both Europe and the U.S. Dr. Leys earned her medical degree from the Katholieke Universiteit in Leuven, Belgium.
-She completed her medical internship and an ophthalmology residency at West Virginia University.
-In addition, she completed an ophthalmology residency at the Rijksuniversiteit in Gent, Belgium and spent two years at the Eye Hospital in Rotterdam, the Netherlands.
+Dr. Leys is board-certified in both Europe and the U.S. Dr. Leys earned her medical degree from the Katholieke Universiteit in Leuven, Belgium.
+She spent two years at the Eye Hospital in Rotterdam, the Netherlands and completed her ophthalmology residency at the Rijksuniversiteit in Gent, Belgium .
 Dr. Leys has gained international recognition in medical retina and clinical electrophysiology.
-She has lectured and published on these topics and completed related fellowships in Boston at Tufts University's New England Medical Center, and at Harvard University's Children's Hospital.
-Before coming to West Virginia University in 1998, Dr. Leys completed a Fellowship in Medical Retina at the University Hospital Rijksuniversiteit Gent, in Belgium, where she was also a junior faculty member.
+She has lectured and published on these topics and completed related fellowships in Boston at Tufts University's New England Medical Center, and at Harvard University's Children's Hospital, and the Rijksuniversiteit of Gent Belgium.
+In 1991 she was accepted for medical internship followed by ophthalmology residency at West Virginia University.
 Dr. Leys' responsibilities at West Virginia University include teaching, clinical care, and academic research.